 The legislature should require that state agencies provide six months’ notice to labor organizations of their intent to implement any new GenAI technology that will result in a consequential change in employee wages, hours, or working conditions of any classifications represented by the union.

-The legislature should require state agencies to adopt the guidelines and guidance established by WaTech and other state partners regarding the procurement, adoption and deployment of AI services by state agencies.
+The legislature should require state agencies to adopt the guidelines and guidance established by WaTech and other state partners regarding the procurement, adoption and deployment of AI services by state agencies, as those policies may be revised, updated or replaced by the applicable agency in the future.
 Specifically:

 The legislature should require state agencies that procure generative artificial intelligence services to follow WaTech’s “Initial Procurement Guidelines for GenAI” and “Guidelines for Deployment of Generative AI.”
 These guidelines allow state agencies to deploy GenAI responsibly and equitably to serve the state.